The Role of Predictive Analytics in Mortgage Risk Assessment

 3.99%

-Overall mortgage delinquency rate in Q3 2025, with FHA loans at 10.78% — underscoring the need for better predictive risk models
+Most recent published residential mortgage delinquency rate from the MBA National Delinquency Survey, with FHA loans at 10.78%, underscoring the need for better predictive risk models

-Source: MBA National Delinquency Survey, Q3 2025
+Source: MBA National Delinquency Survey, most recent published quarter

 Building a Predictive Analytics Strategy